patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ```
 ### Alert timeout

 Use the `timeout` property to automatically dismiss an alert after a period of time.
 If set to `true`, the `timeout` will be 8000 milliseconds.
-Provide a number to dismiss the alert after a specific number of milliseconds.
+Provide a specific value to dismiss the alert after a different number of milliseconds.

 ```ts
 import React from 'react';